thorrockstar/pulsar_p3_repmod_odin/README.md

 P3 Module Types
 ===============

 This project contains two different boards.
 The **Odin** board, that can be used, if the **original Litronix** dotty LED display could be rescued.
 The **Loki** board can be used if the original display is broken and shall be replaced with four USSR made **AL304G replacement** single digit displays with common anodes.
-You can also compile the firmware binary for using ALS314A single digit displays with common cathodes instead.
-But these are much dimmer and I recommend to use AL304G with common anodes for better readability.
-If using the brighter AL304G displays use resistors with about 130 Ohms (AL304G).
-For the dimmer ALS314A digits with common cathodes use 82 Ohms instead (ALS314A).
-The original display on the 'Odin' board features 82 Ohms resistors.
 See the comments in the schematics.

 P4 Module Variant
 =================

 There is a sub-folder called 'p4mod', that contains a module called **Sif**.
 This one can be used for P4 Executive watches.
 It has the micro controller on the back side.
-Be aware, that you will need to **modify the plastic carrier** for the **P4 version**.
+So, double check the orientaion of the chip, when soldering, as the PCB view is shown from the top layer.
+Be aware that this module will **not be able to light up the P4 display at full brightness** as it lacks n-mos transistors for the common cathodes.
+The display will be about 75 % of the original brightness.
+Be aware, that you will need to **modify the plastic carrier**.
 You will be in need to make the open space wider to be able to place the PCB flush on the P4 plastic carrier.
 I usually do that by cutting the edges on all four sides of the open space and create a 45 degree angle there.

 License Agreement
 =================